Generally speaking, there’s no hard limit to the number of blocks a maze can have.

 Workarounds

-If your maze is too long, before placing a panel order, you’ll need to shorten the maze.
-You can do this either by hiding blocks in the maze, or by splitting it into two shorter ones.
+If you need to shorten your maze before placing your panel order, you can do this either by hiding blocks in the maze, or by splitting it into two shorter ones.

 A) Hide blocks to reduce the length of the maze